openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

 or an equivalent one.

-> The JVM may supply a fast path for validating a species when presented as a linkage parameter, expanding it into a corresponding specialization anchor.
+> The JVM may supply a fast path for validating a species when presented as a linkage selector, expanding it into a corresponding specialization anchor.

 ### Reflective API of `SpecializationAnchor`